scampcoder/FrightList/README.md

 - Review section and the ability to leave new reviews/comments
 - User lists for watched and to be watched horror movies
 - Perhaps have a “movie of the week”?

+### Section One

+This is my project for nucamp's full stack course.
+The first section of the course being Bootstrap.
+I used the framework to construct responsive pages a bit easier as well as the creation of my navbar.